cisco-open/ndfc-roles/README.md

 These playbooks leverage many of the included roles.

-The remaining Roles are provided as examples which either provide extra functionality (e.g. create external fabrics, and service nodes) or facilitate various day2 ops, such as deleting a fabric, etc.
+The remaining Roles are offered as examples which either provide extra functionality (e.g. create external fabrics, and service nodes) or facilitate various day2 ops, such as deleting a fabric, etc.

 ## To clone this repo